dmolesUC/typesafe_enum/README.md

 ## Enum classes with methods

-Enum classes can have methods, and other non-enum constants:
+Enum classes are just classes.
+They can have methods, and other non-enum constants.
+(The `:initialize` method for each class, though, is declared programmatically by the base class.
+If you need to redefine it, be sure to alias and call the original.)

 ```ruby
 class Suit < TypesafeEnum::Base